 - engage with us on social media

 - use our website – we may also automatically collect technical and usage data about your equipment, browsing actions and patterns by using cookies, pixels, server logs and other similar technologies.
 Please see our cookies information.
-Please note: This website may include links to third-party websites.
+This website may also include links to third-party websites.
 Clicking on those links may allow third parties to collect or share data about you.
 We do not control these third-party websites and we are not responsible for their privacy statements.
-You can opt out of being tracked by Google Analytics by visiting Google Analytics Opt-out Browser Add-on.

 For what purposes do we use your personal data?